squidgroup/squid/README.md

-### Statistical Quantification of Individual Differences: an educational and statistical package for understanding multi-level phenotypic data in the mixed modelling framework.
+### Statistical Quantification of Individual Differences: an educational and statistical tool for understanding multi-level phenotypic data in linear mixed models

 #### Brief description